netbox-community/ansible_modules/.github/ISSUE_TEMPLATE/new-issue.md

 ---
-name: ''
+name: New Issue
-about: Create a report to help us improve
+about: Report issues
 title: ''
 labels: ''
 assignees: ''